-How can we change the future for our toughest kids?
+How can we change the future for our students facing pOVERty & trauma?

-How do we provide educators with the right equipment to help “those kids” win?
+How do we provide educators with the right equipment to help all kids win?
 If you and your staff are asking these types of questions, then this is an event you will not want to miss!

 – Trauma and Resilience Building

 – Parental and Caregiver Engagement

 No. It’s not a typo.
 It’s a different way of thinking.

 How we talk about the challenges many of our students and families face every day makes a difference.
 We can move the needle on pOVERty.
 Students and families can truly declare pOVERty to be OVER in their story.
 But . . . our communities, schools, public and mental health organizations must come to the table with people who are experiencing poverty.
 Together we can change the conversation from pOVERty alleviation to pOVERty resolution.
 This conference is designed to make this a winnable game and truly move the needle of pOVERty.